RobTillaart/LC7822/README.md

 bit mask or read them individually (from cache).

-The library has derived classes for the LC7821 and LC7823 as these are pretty similar.
-The difference is the address used, and the LC7823 only has 7 switches instead of 8.
+The library has derived classes for the LC7821 and LC7823 as these are pretty similar in how to control them.
+The difference is the address used, and the internal setup of the switches.
+Check the datasheet for the details.

 The library is not tested with hardware yet.